William Webb Ferguson

 William Webb Ferguson (May 22, 1857 – March 30, 1910) was the first African-American man elected to the Michigan House of Representatives.

 Early life

 Ferguson was born in Detroit, Michigan, to Joseph and Martha Ferguson.
 His father, Joseph Ferguson, was a medical doctor.
 In 1876, Ferguson graduated with honors from Detroit High School as the first African-American child to attend public high school in Detroit.
 In 1883, he founded the Ferguson Printing Company.

 Personal life

-Ferguson married Emma Virginia Pelham who born in Petersburg, Virginia, on August 20, 1878.
+Ferguson married Emma Virginia Pelham who was born in Petersburg, Virginia, on August 20, 1878.
 Together, they had three children, Mattie, who died at the age of two, and Meta and Norine, who lived into adulthood.

 State supreme court case

 After discrimination faced in a restaurant on August 15, 1889, Ferguson sued the restaurant manager, Edward G. Gies, in Wayne County Circuit Court.
 After losing this case, he appealed it to the Michigan Supreme Court in 1890 and won, the first case of racial discrimination in the state of Michigan.